arizvisa/ida-minsc/docs/static/tutorials.rst

     users so that they will also have the access to the same information.
     Just for fun, let's serialize this data so that we can transport this to another user.
-Rather than writing the queries to do this manually, we can utilise one of the functions provided by the :py:mod:`custom.tags` module.
-Namely the :py:func:`custom.tags.export`.
+Rather than writing the queries to do this manually, we can utilise one of the functions provided by the :py:mod:`custom.tags<tags>` module.
+Namely the :py:func:`custom.tags.export<tags.export>`.
 We only want to give them the "break-calli" tags which can be exported via the following code.

 .. code-block:: python